Ohio

 Afternoon:

-Next, we’ll board a boat and cruise for 1/4 hour to Gibraltar Island.
-This small island is the location of Cooke Castle, the historic summer home of Civil War financier Jay Cooke and later the headquarters of The Ohio State University’s Stone Laboratory, the oldest freshwater lab in the U.S. We’ll have a walking lecture from OSU staff while also looking for birds.
-We’ll return on the boat to Put-in-Bay with some time to freshen up and relax before dinner.
+We will board a boat and cruise for 1/4 hour to Gibraltar Island.
+This small island is the location of Cooke Castle, the historic summer home of Civil War financier Jay Cooke and later the headquarters of The Ohio State University’s Stone Laboratory, the oldest freshwater lab in the U.S. We will have a walking lecture from OSU staff while also looking for birds.
+We will return on the boat to Put-in-Bay with some time to freshen up and relax before dinner.

 Dinner: